parthkaul-bit/tv-shows/README.md

 - User input fields include name, email, and phone number.
 - On successful booking, redirects to the show details page and displays a success alert.

-## Components

-### Home Page
-- Displays a list of TV shows fetched from the TVMaze API.
-- Each show is represented as a clickable card.

-### Show Details Page
-- Displays detailed information, including an image, about a selected TV show.
-- Allows users to book movie tickets for the show.

-### Booking Form
-- Opens a form with pre-filled details for booking a movie ticket.
-- Collects user details (name, email, phone number).
-- Stores booking details in local storage.
-- Updates

-## Installation

-1. Clone the repository: `git clone https://github.com/parthkaul-bit/tv-shows-app.git`
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`

 ## Usage

 1. Open the app in your web browser.